ekeibed/home-service-marketplace/ARCHITECTURE.md

     **Scenario:** If a developer needs to add a new service category to the System Configuration during development time, the system must incorporate the change with less than 1 hour of manual effort.

 * **Usability** The interface must be intuitive to minimize the learning curve for both customers and service providers.
-    **Scenario:** If a new customer performs a first-time booking task via the User Interface under normal operation, the user must successfully complete the workflow in less than 6 minutes.
+    **Scenario:** If a new customer performs a first-time booking task via the User Interface under normal operation, the user must successfully complete the workflow within 3 minutes.

 * **Maintainability** The codebase must be structured to reduce technical debt and simplify the debugging process for developers.
-    **Scenario:** If a developer identifies a logic fault within the Notification Module during the maintenance phase, the developer must be able to isolate and repair the bug with zero side effects on other system modules.
+    **Scenario:** If a developer identifies a logic fault within the Notification Module during the maintenance phase, the developer must be able to isolate and  repair the bug with minimal side effects on other system modules.

-* **Testability** The design must support simple testing to ensure the system works correctly before any new deployment.
+* **Testability** The design must support automated testing to ensure the system works correctly before any new deployment.
-    **Scenario:** During normal testing, if a developer runs a simple test on the booking feature in the system, the system displays the result in the console immediately within a few seconds.
+    **Scenario:** During development, when a developer executes a test script for the booking feature , the system must automatically validate the business logic  and generate a Pass/Fail status report in the terminal in less than 5 seconds .

 ---